hiddencilantro/nobrac-rails/README.md

 # The NOBRAC Initiative (Back-end)

-The NOBRAC Initiative is a React front-end and Rails back-end application designed to help raise awareness about climate change and combat global warming via various tools, such as a carbon footprint calculator, as well as provide users with global statistics and additional resources on ways to reduce carbon emissions.
+The NOBRAC Initiative is a React front-end and Rails back-end application designed to help raise awareness about climate change and combat global warming using various tools (such as a carbon footprint calculator) as well as provide users with global/U.S. statistics and additional resources on ways to reduce carbon emissions.
 Note that there are two separate repositories for this application.
 Click [here](https://github.com/hiddencilantro/the-nobrac-initiative) for the front-end repository.

 ## Prerequisites